lambertwang-zz/aviophobia/readme.md

 > Lambert Wang
 > lambert.ww@gmail.com

-A 2D C++ game engine using SDL for the Linux and Windows platforms.
+A 2D C++ game engine using SDL and GLEW for the Linux and Windows platforms.
 Loosely based on the Dragonfly engine by Mark Claypool (claypool@wpi.edu) Rather than using images for sprites, sprites are 3D vector graphics formed from polygons.